-Talking about the Unites States, Smart TVs are not uncommon in around 70 million US residents.
-Smart speakers like Alexa, Amazon, and Google Home have also dominated the app market.
+Talking about the Unites States, Smart TVs are not uncommon for around 70 million US residents.
+Smart virtual assistants like Siri, Alexa, Amazon, and Google Assistant have also dominated the app market.
 As per the latest reports, the ownership of these devices is expected to skyrocket by 126 million in 2020.
-Steady growth in third-party app purchase is also expected to surpass by 1400%.
+Steady growth in third-party app purchases is also expected to surpass 1400%.
 Such a massive figure isn’t it!

-If you notice the above stats and figures, it won’t be an overstatement to consider Smart TVs and home devices in mind while designing your app.
-Expansion of these platforms not only opens up a new revenue stream for your business but also increases your app exposure.
+If you notice the above stats and figures, it won’t be an overstatement to consider Smart TVs and other home devices in mind while developing your app.
+The growth of these platforms not only opens up a new revenue stream for your business but also increases your app exposure.

-Another platform to pay attention to is smartwatches.
-With wearables becoming increasingly prevalent in day to day life, it wouldn’t be a surprise if smartwatches would notice a whopping 52% share in the wearable devices.
+Another platform to look out for is smartwatches.
+With wearables becoming increasingly prevalent in day-to-day life, it wouldn’t be a surprise if smartwatches would notice a whopping 52% share in wearable devices.

-In such a case, optimizing your app for smartwatches would be a competitive advantage to generate more revenue.
+In such a case, optimizing your application for smartwatches would be a competitive advantage to generate more revenue.